warnettconsultingltd/wcl-fizzbuzz/README.md

 An example :-

-Range 1 to 20 should provide the following JSON output :-
+Range 1 to 20 should provide the following JSON output with a 200 OK status code :-

 {"range" : "1 2 3 4 buzz fizz 7 8 fizz buzz 11 fizz 13 14 fizzbuzz 16 17 fizz 19 buzz",<br/>
  "fizz" : "4",<br/>